 This strain has a delightful taste, combining a bittersweet grapefruit taste with some kush-like earthy undertones, making it the ideal combination between light and heavy.
 Fly off with the flavour up to the skies, but remember to come down after a while.

-The location is luxurious and the staff very knowledgable and quick to help (as well as elegantly dressed).
-There are four Boerejongens coffeeshops in Amsterdam, all of them clean and pleasant to visit.
+The location is luxurious, and the staff are knowledgeable and quick to help (as well as elegantly dressed).
+There are four Boerejongens coffeeshops in Amsterdam, so you can even take your pick!

 💨 Type of high: Relaxing